angular-schule/angular-cli-ghpages/README.md

     * `ng deploy --no-silent` – Logging shows extended information.

 Logging is in silent mode by default.
-In silent mode, log messages are suppressed and error messages are sanitized.
+In silent mode, the error messages for git operations are always sanitized.
+(The message is always: `'Unspecified error (run without silent option for detail)'`)

-The `--no-silent` option enables extended console logging.
+The `--no-silent` option enables detailed error messages and extended console logging.
 Keep this untouched if the repository URL or other information passed to git commands is sensitive!

 > ⚠️ WARNING: This option should be kept as it is if the repository URL or other information passed to Git commands is sensitive and should not be logged (== you have a public build server and you are using the `GH_TOKEN` feature).